Arcadesys/gorsite/README.md

 ## Branding

-- Default studio name comes from `src/config/brand.ts` and is set to `DayAndNightProductions`.
+- Default studio name comes from `src/config/brand.ts` and is set to `Arcades Art Studio`.
-- To style the site around a big artist‑drawn hero, place your hero image at `public/branding/dayandnight-hero.png`.
+- To style the site around a big artist‑drawn hero, place your hero image at `public/branding/arcades-hero.png`.
 A placeholder lives at `public/placeholder-hero.svg`.
 - The default accent color is keyed to the hero art (neon green/cyan).
 You can switch the accent in the UI or modify the default in `src/context/ThemeContext.tsx`.

 ## Deployment